ChengSiyangHi/HardwareControl/README.md

 The piezo stage stops at each Z position, and the camera take certain frames according to the DAQ boarding triggering.

 ## Calibrarion code V3:
-The piezo stage stops at each Z position, and the camera take certain frames according to the DAQ boarding triggering.\n A csv file is generated and saved for EasyDHPSF calibrations.
+The piezo stage stops at each Z position, and the camera take certain frames according to the DAQ boarding triggering.
+A csv file is generated and saved for EasyDHPSF calibrations.